Hovet: History

-Tenants

 Other than AIK and Djurgårdens IF, Hovet has been the regular home arena in different periods for IK Göta, IFK Stockholm, Stureby SK, Mälarhöjden/Västertorp, Brinkens IF, AC Camelen, and Hammarby IF.
 Since its inaugural year in 2008, Bajen Fans IF, renamed Hammarby IF after the former club, plays one game annually at Hovet.
 The 2015 Summer European League of Legends Championship Series finals were played at the Hovet.

+In May 2016, Hovet was used as the press centre for the 2016 Eurovision Song Contest, which was taking place next door in Globen.
+The flat ice rink area was covered making way for the press working area, accredited fan zone, filming and radio studios, and a press conference arena.

 Future

 In early 2016, plans were announced for a demolition of the arena in 2020 or later, and a renovation of Globen to better adapt to ice hockey, and to create wider space for residential buildings.
 The decision to demolish was made by SGA Fastigheter on 8 November 2017.
 On 20 June 2022, Stockholm Municipality finally announced that the arena will be demolished, as well as plans to refurbish the Avicii Arena.
-The ice hockey arena is expected to be demolished in 2025, and in its place an underground ice hockey rink is expected to be built.
+The ice hockey arena is expected to be demolished in the late 2020s, and in its place an underground ice hockey rink is expected to be built.